NEW: AI SEO Playbook

 Implement SEO to Drive Long-Term Growth

-• Technical SEO: Site speed, indexing, mobile readiness
+• Technical SEO: site speed, indexing, mobile readiness

-• On-page optimization: Keywords, headings, internal linking, structured data
+• On-page optimization: keywords, headings, internal linking, structured data

 • Local SEO: Google Business Profile, citations, and reviews

-• Backlinks: Authority signals from reputable legal and local sites.
+• Backlinks: authority signals from reputable legal and local sites

-Research Local and Practice-Specific Keywords
+How Do You Research Local and Practice-Specific Keywords?

 Optimize On-Page Elements and Metadata

-Why it matters
+Element How to use Why it matters

-Titles and meta descriptions Include the main keyword once, and add city/case type.
+Titles and meta descriptions Include the main keyword once, and add the city/case type.
 Keep titles under 60 characters and meta descriptions around 150.
 Improves relevance and attracts clicks from the right audience.

 Headings (H1–H3) Use one H1 per page with a natural keyword variation.
 Structure H2 and H3 sections around related subtopics.
 Guides readers, clarifies topic hierarchy for search engines, and supports topical coverage.